d3vzer0/reternal-quickstart/README.md

 - **Clone the quickstart repo to your system:** `git clone https://github.com/d3vzer0/reternal-quickstart`
 - **Clone the reternal-mitre repo containing pre-defined simulations:** `git clone https://github.com/d3vzer0/reternal-mitre`
 - **Navigate to the reternal-quickstart directory:** `cd reternal-quickstart`
-- **Open the docker-compose.yml file and change the following variables:**
-  - JWT_SECRET
-  - C2_SECRET
-  - FLASK_SECRET

-The secret keys are used for session randomization and JWT token generation.
+- **Install pip dependencies:** `pip3 install requirements.txt`
+- **Create unique keys for JWT and Session tokens:** `python manage.py -a update -t compose`

 When done, execute '`docker-compose up -d --build`' to run all the services.
 The latest version from the Development branch will be pulled and build.

-#### Post-install
+#### Post-setup
-The quickstart repo contains a management script called 'import.py'.
+The quickstart repo contains a management script called 'manage.py'.
 You can use this script to create your first user and import already existing techniques.

-You will need three python dependencies to use the script.
-You can use pip to install the dependencies via:
-`pip3 install -r requirements.txt`
+- **Configure all variables and create first user:** `python manage.py -a install -t all`

+You can now open a browser of choice and navigate to http://localhost.
+Use the credentials you just created via the manage.py script.

+##### Individual options
 - **Create user:** `python import.py -a create -t user`
 - **Import Mitre DB:** `python import.py -a import -t mitre`
 - **Import Techniques:** `python import.py -a import -t mapping`
 - **Create Default commands:** `python import.py -a create -t ccommand`

-Open a browser of your choice and navigate to http://localhost after creating your first user (and importing the commands/techniques)

 #### Feature Requests & Bugs